(御)正月 (o)shougatsu: New Year

 One tradition that is also very popular here in Okinawa is watching the first sunrise of the New Year, called 初日の出 hatsuhinode.
 Many people gather on ridges overlooking the east side of the island, and some locations have special events, such as Nakagusuku-jo ruins site.
 The 東太陽橋 Agai-tidabashi (bridge) by the SanA in Nakagusuku is always very crowded (this is also a popular moon-viewing spot).

-Some words/phrases you may see a lot of:
+Some words/phrases you may see (or hear) a lot of:

 よいお年を(お迎え下さい) yoi otoshi wo (omukae kudasai): said only before the New Year in December, basically “have a a good New Year.”